 Note: Indiana University and Purdue University allow researchers and visitors wireless access to their own networks from each campus.
 For details, see Wireless access at Indiana University and Purdue University.

 DSL, cable modem, or dial-up connections (outside ISPs)

-For help setting up DSL, cable modem, or dial-up modem service, contact an Internet service provider (ISP) in your area; see Finding an Internet service provider (ISP).
+For help setting up DSL, cable modem, or dial-up modem service, contact an Internet service provider (ISP) in your area.
 Your ISP will give you instructions to configure your computer.
 You may then wish to use a VPN connection to access certain resources; see Using IU's SSL VPN service for off-campus connections.

 Dial-up connections (IUB and IUPUI)

-For details about making a dial-up connection at IUB or IUPUI, see About the IUB and IUPUI modem pools.
+For details about making a dial-up connection at IUB or IUPUI, see About campus modem pools.